 Behind the LaVilla Dairy building, the natural area along one of the tributaries of Thornton Creek was sold to the City of Seattle in 1993 for preservation.

 The house and the LaVilla Dairy building were in Blindheim family ownership until sold in November 2019.
-The LaVilla Dairy building does not have protection under historic-preservation rules, so we may be concerned about what will happen to the building.
+The LaVilla Dairy building does not have protection under historic-preservation rules, but at the present time the new owner is using the building as-is.